wfro/blerg/README.md

 Super simple cms meant for blog content.
 It's equal parts a learning exercise and a desire to have something more stripped down, only what I need and nothing I don't.
 It's currently a [Sinatra](https://github.com/sinatra/sinatra) application using [Redcarpet](https://github.com/vmg/redcarpet) to render github-flavored markdown.
-It uses `yaml/store`
+It uses `yaml/store` for persistent metadata storage.

 ### How it does its thing